About The Guide

 Pavel said: "I don't really know what's the main purpose of this shop.
 Is it coffee or is it books?
 They rather put both in their name.
 This is quite tiny but nice place, with a selection of English books, you can buy dictionaries and language books, computer literature, also books concerning philosophy and history.
 They have also a good café.
 And time to time they play live music.
 The café is placed in the middle of Skopje."

 A small book café near the Greek embassy that's known for its poetry and book readings and fantastic jazz and blues concerts by local and international artists.
 There's a concert every Friday evening (free admission).
 But you can always just drop by, grab a book and read a cold afternoon away.
-Phone or email ahead for the programme and seat reservations.
+Phone or email ahead for the program in case you are interested.

 Address: